On the model-based stochastic value gradient for continuous reinforcement learning: with entropy regularization and a model-free value estimate

+Although motivated differently in \citet{haarnoja2018soft}, the SAC actor update is equivalent to entropy-regularized SVG(0) with a soft value estimate.
+This is seen by comparing the entropy-regularized value estimate in \cref{eq:value-entr} with the SAC actor objective in \cref{eq:sac:policy}.

+Given the empirical success of model-free SAC agents, it is natural to think about a model-based extension.
+Since the model-free SAC actor update is entropy-regularized SVG(0), simply using the same soft value estimate and entropy adjustment heuristic from SAC, and increasing the SVG horizon from 0 to H immediately provides such an extension.
+The approach retains some of the desirable characteristics of SAC, such as the effectiveness of the soft value estimate in encouraging exploration, but adds the ability of multi-step SVG to use on-policy value expansions for policy improvement. \Cref{alg:sac-svg} summarizes the approach, which we will refer to \sacsvgH, with more details provided in \cref{app:exp}.
+Briefly put, for policy improvement we minimize the entropy-regularized value estimate

-with the stochastic value gradient by differentiating it with respect to $\theta$.
-We use $V^{\pi,\alpha}_{0:H}$ to notate an entropy-regularized value expansion that explicitly unrolls the model for $H$ steps and uses a model-free value estimate at the end.
+by ascending the stochastic value gradient, differentiating \cref{eq:svg_policy} with respect to $\theta$. $V^{\pi,\alpha}_{0:H}$ is an entropy-regularized value expansion that explicitly unrolls the model for H steps and uses the model-free SAC value estimate at the terminal rollout state-action pair.
 We adapt the temperature $\alpha$ to make the policy's expected entropy match a target value $\bar\gH\in\R$ by optimizing the $\gJ_\alpha$ from SAC in \cref{eq:sac:temp}.